 Businesses of all sizes are adversely affected by the pandemic.
 However, big companies can cope with the adverse effects better due to their size and easier access to capital.

-It is the small businesses who will find it difficult to cope with the adverse effects like zero income, lost labour and recurring costs.
-These firms typically run on credit, might have rented premises, and primarily employed migrant labourers.
+It is the small businesses that will find it difficult to cope with the adverse effects like zero income, lost labor and recurring costs.
+These firms typically run on credit, might have rented premises, and primarily employed migrant laborers.

-Additionally, the proportion of the population employed directly or indirectly in small business is enormous.
+Additionally, the proportion of the population employed directly or indirectly in small businesses is enormous.
 Hence, the government has come up with Covid-19 relief measures for them.

 The Covid-19 Relief Measures include: